-Espresso and chocolate — all in a cake-like breakfast muffin.
-It’s a perfect way to start the day!I’ve had this recipe in my mind for a month, and some of the ingredients on my kitchen counter for almost as long.
+Espresso and chocolate is a dreamy combination, and it’s together here in these super delicious Cappuccino Muffins!
+It’s a cake-like breakfast muffin, a perfect way to start the day!I’ve had this recipe for cappuccino muffins in my mind for a month, and some of the ingredients on my kitchen counter for almost as long.
 I’m thrilled to have baked yesterday!

 After over eight weeks in the hospital, my dad is finally back home.
 (If you haven’t been following my dad’s story, it’s began here.)